sarnesh444/Internship-Kagool/README.md

 * I have been asked to join for a call with the HR and Sys-Admin for the on-boarding process.
 * We had to setup [Fortinet](https://www.fortinet.com/) and mstc(Temote-Desktop connection) to connect to the off-shore VM
 * Being an analytics intern I had to work with a BI tool being an esteemed organization Kagool is a Microsoft Gold Partner so I was fortunate enough to get a Power-BI premium access.[Power-BI](https://powerbi.microsoft.com/en-us/)
-* We also had to set-up [Teams](https://www.microsoft.com/en-in/microsoft-365/microsoft-teams/group-chat-software) and [Outlook](https://outlook.live.com/owa/)
+* We also had to set-up [Teams](https://www.microsoft.com/en-in/microsoft-365/microsoft-teams/group-chat-software) and [Outlook](https://outlook.live.com/owa/) for communication.

-##### I have been using slack and teams for a while now and hands-down Teams is easy-to-use and has everything at one place there is no need to worry about Team-Viewer(for requesting-control) and Zoom for calls.
+##### I have been using slack and teams for a while now and I think hands-down Teams wins,since it is easy-to-use and has everything at one place there is no need to worry about Team-Viewer(for requesting-control) and Zoom(for calls).
 ![alt text](https://github.com/sarnesh444/Internship-Kagool/blob/master/teamsvsslack.png)